|Last updated 10 March 2021|

 subterfuge by Clive Caldwell to disguise his real destination Manila,

-Former RAAF wartime hero, fighter ace Group Captain Clive "Killer" Caldwell DSC was involved in the Morotai Mutinee in April 1945 when senior officers submitted their resignations in protest at RAAF command decisions that they believed wasted their squadrons.
+Former RAAF wartime hero, fighter ace Group Captain Clive "Killer" Caldwell DSC was involved in the Morotai Mutinee in April 1945 when senior officers submitted their resignations in protest at RAAF command decisions that they believed wasted their squadrons and endangered their pilots.
 Retribution came with his Court Martial in January 1946 on charges of selling alcohol flown from Australia on RAAF Dakota courier flights to US forces at Morotai.
 Caldwell was demoted to Flight Lieutenant and immediately left the Air Force.

 He joined Sydney businessman G.B.S.
 Falkiner's small pre-war business Aerial Transport Ltd which dealt in light aircraft sales.
 Caldwell soon negotiated a deal with The Zinc Corporation which wanted to import six C-47s to be based at Broken Hill NSW to support the Australian mining industry.
 Caldwell went to Manila where he purchased six C-47s and 5 Stinson L-5s and recruited 20 Sydney aircrew to prepare them and ferry them back to Australia, the Stinsons were carried dismantled in the C-47s.